accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 <p>Salakhutdinov, R., Hinton, G. E. (2009).
 Deep boltzmann machines.
 In International conference on artificial intelligence and statistics (pp. 448-455). p451.</p>
 </div>

-As is well known, DBM is composed of layers of RBMs stacked on top of each other.
-This model is a structural expansion of Deep Belief Networks(DBN), which is known as one of the earliest models of Deep Learning.
+As is well known, DBM is composed of layers of RBMs stacked on top of each other(Salakhutdinov, R., & Hinton, G. E. 2009).
+This model is a structural expansion of Deep Belief Networks(DBN), which is known as one of the earliest models of Deep Learning(Le Roux, N., & Bengio, Y. 2008).
 Like RBM, DBN places nodes in layers.
 However, only the uppermost layer is composed of undirected edges, and the other consists of directed edges.
 DBN with `R` hidden layers is below probabilistic model:

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/dbn_model.png" /></div>